lotus-NLS/Jaguar/readme.md

 - Producing consistent and throughly checked outputs
 - Taking into account and paying attention to information far back in the conversation history

-The second development objective of pyWriter is to also remedy these limitations by providing the models with the necessary guidance to ensure that the software development is carried out with a consistent and predictable protocol, to keep track of the current tasks and objectives and to distribute responsibilites so that each python developer agent can do his work within a single-module context.
+The second development objective of pyWrite is to also remedy these limitations by providing the models with the necessary guidance to ensure that the software development is carried out with a consistent and predictable protocol, to keep track of the current tasks and objectives and to distribute responsibilites so that each python developer agent can do his work within a single-module context.

-## Beyond pyWriter
+## Beyond pyWrite
-pyWriter itself is just the first step of development.
-Beyond pyWriter other features are planned to make up for some more functionalities that human software developers offer:
+pyWrite itself is just the first step of development.
+Beyond pyWrite other features are planned to make up for some more functionalities that human software developers offer:

 ### Other
-- Development of software other than python: pyWriter is developed and tested and developed only for python code.
+- Development of software other than python: pyWrite is developed and tested and developed only for python code.
 But in principle there is no reason why the program could not also be applied to other kinds of software.
 - Encapsulation: The software agent must be encapsulated in a virtual environment such as virtual box or a docker container to prevent the agent from taking any action that could affect the system the program is launched from, including user files